ED seizes Rs 5,551 cr deposits of smartphone giant Xiaomi India for FEMA violation - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 The ED also accused the company of providing “misleading information” to the banks while remitting the money abroad.

 Earlier this month, the ED had also questioned the global vice president of the group, Manu Kumar Jain, at the agency’s regional office in Bengaluru, Karnataka.
-(AGENCIES)
+(PTI)

 ED seizes Rs 5,551 cr deposits of smartphone giant Xiaomi India for FEMA violation